 The LG SL6Y is mediocre for movies.
 This is a 3.1 soundbar setup that does a good job with stereo content, as well as making dialogue easy to hear via its dedicated center channel, but unfortunately, no satellites are included for surround sound content.
 Unlike some higher-end soundbars, it doesn't have upwards or side-firing speakers, so surround content will get downmixed and sound like it's coming from in front of you as opposed to around or above.

 The LG SL6Y looks very similar to the LG SL5Y but is quite a bit longer.
-It's made primarily of good quality, dense plastic, but with a metal grill on the front and rubberized buttons on the right-hand side.
-The screen is decently sized and is behind the grill in the center of the bar.
+It's made primarily of good quality, dense plastic, but with a metal grille on the front and rubberized buttons on the right-hand side.
+The screen is decently sized and is behind the grille in the center of the bar.

 The subwoofer is mostly made of wood.
 The port is on the back of the subwoofer and the front is covered in fabric, which may get damaged or dirty over time.

 The LG SL6Y is a wide bar that likely won't fit between the legs on most 55" TVs.
 Luckily, the bar isn't too high, so it shouldn't obstruct your screen if placed in front, unless your TV sits flush on the table, like the Sony A9F.